MunGell/awesome-for-beginners/README.md

 - [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) _(label: good first issue)_ <br> Monorepo for all the tooling which enables ESLint to support TypeScript.
 - [Visual Studio Code](https://github.com/Microsoft/vscode) _(label: good-first-issue)_ <br> A code editor redefined and optimized for building and debugging modern web and cloud applications.
 - [Vite](https://github.com/vitejs/vite) _(label: good first issue)_ <br> Next generation frontend tooling.
 It's fast!
 Alternative to Create React App

-## Typescript

-- [Oppia](https://github.com/oppia/oppia) _(label: good first issue)_ <br> Oppia is an open-source project whose aim is to empower learners across the globe by providing access to high-quality, engaging education.
-We envision a society in which access to high-quality education is a human right rather than a privilege.

 ## Contribute